oroinc/documentation/backend/cron.rst

-:title: Cron Setup and Configuration in OroCommerce, OroCRM, OroPlatform
+:title: Cron Setup and Configuration in Oro Applications

 .. meta::
     :description: Instructions on the time-based cron jobs setup and configuration in the Oro applications for the backend developers